Littletreasure/quote_finder/README.md

+This project was based on a project on [freeCodeCamp](https://www.freecodecamp.org/)

-This project was created to practice some new concepts including Sass and jquery and how to implement jquery in React.
+It was created to practice some new concepts including Sass and jquery and how to implement jquery in React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).